 Have the foundational knowledge and skills necessary to pursue the Master of Social Work degree

 Resources for BSW Students

-The UCCS Bachelor of Social Work program is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.
+The UCCS Bachelor of Social Work program has achieved Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.